IDEA-GRETHA 2018 Congress: A World United

 International Conference Committee

-Morten Fibieger Byskov, Andrew Crabtree, Nigel Dower, Stephen Esquith, Rebecca Gutwald, Lori Keleher, Eric Palmer, Laurent Parrott, Carlos Zorro Sánchez, and Asun St. Clair
+Morten Fibieger Byskov, Andrew Crabtree, Nigel Dower, Jean-Luc Dubois, Stephen Esquith, Rebecca Gutwald, Lori Keleher, Jean Marcel Koffi, Alice Kouadio, Pierre Morand, Eric Palmer, Laurent Parrot, Carlos Zorro Sánchez, and Asun St. Clair